Dialog vs. Divalog: Listening for greater impact as a speaker

 - To communicate as a dictator or diva

-Consider your conversations today.
 Do you actually hear what others are saying or do you drift off and only hear part?
 Do you focus on waiting for your chance to speak?
 Do you let the other(s) know that you have heard them?
-Conversely, when you give a presentation do you look for agreement or acceptance form the audience rather than boldly stating your point of view?
+Conversely, when you give a presentation do you look for agreement or acceptance from the audience rather than boldly stating your point of view?
 On a stage or podium are you more concerned with what the listeners think of you than how you can make a difference in their lives?
 If so, you can see what I mean when I say we are often confused about the appropriate style of communication.

 Start with dialog